Last Updated on February 20, 2023

 7. Tamarind Paste

-This ingredient is commonly used in Indian and Thai cuisine and has a sour, fruity taste.
+Tamarind is commonly used in Indian and Thai cuisine and has a sour, fruity taste.
 It’s made from the tamarind fruit, which is native to Africa.
 To use tamarind paste as a tomato substitute, simply add it to your dish in the same amount that you would use tomatoes.

 Mango is a great replacement for fresh tomatoes.
 It has a similar sweetness to tomatoes, and can be used in place of them 1:1.
 Just be sure to adjust the other flavors in your dish accordingly.